Best Instagram spots in Istanbul, Turkey

 In 2013, Hüseyin Çetinel decided to paint some dull‑looking stairs from his local neighborhood, in bright rainbow colors.
 He did it to make people smile.

 Sadly, his gesture was misinterpreted by the authorities and the steps were re‑painted a boring grey.
 However, this did not make locals happy and they demanded the stairs be brought back, which eventually did happen.
-Nowadays the steps are covered with rainbow-colored tiles.
+Nowadays the steps are covered with rainbow-colored tiles and they’re one of the most Instagrammable spots in the city.

 How to get here: just search “Rainbow stairs” on Google Maps and it will take you there.
 There’s a bus stop a few meters away (Salıpazarı).